Koh Tao Beaches & Bays

-Koh Tao beaches and bays are perfect for snorkeling with shallow coral reefs only a short distance from the shore.
-Here is an information of all beaches.
+Koh Tao beaches and bays are perfect for snorkeling and diving, with shallow coral reefs only a short distance from the shore.

 Koh Tao history prior to 1943, the island was uninhabited.
 At that time, only fishing boats visited the local waters in search of fish.
-Koh Tao was a jungle with an abundance of turtles and big flocks of pied imperial and Nicobar pigeons.
+Koh Tao was a jungle with abundant turtles and big flocks of pied imperial and Nicobar pigeons.

-During the years of 1943 and 1944, Koh Tao was used as a political prison with prisoners of the Borawadesh Uprising transferred here from Koh Tarutao.
+Between 1943 and 1944, Koh Tao was used as a political prison with prisoners of the Borawadesh Uprising transferred here from Koh Tarutao.
 The prison itself was located in Mae Haad Bay in an area of about 35 rai.
-There were fifty four political prisoners with fifty other inmates and fifteen wardens.
-According to the prisoners, Koh Tao was a living hell with its shark infested waters, and daily life was a constant struggle for survival.
-Malaria was rife and they were often starved.
+There were 54 political prisoners, with 50 other inmates and 15 wardens.
+According to the prisoners, Koh Tao was a living hell with shark-infested waters, and daily life was a constant struggle for survival.
+Malaria was rife, and they were often starved.
+In 1944, the prisoners were released, and everyone returned to the mainland, leaving Koh Tao deserted once more.

 King Rama V statue in Koh Tao located at Jor Por Ror cape.